linhdan2109/Portfolio_Projects/Google Data Analytics Professional Certificate Capstone Project/Data analysis process.md

 &rarr; The [American Academy of Pediatrics](https://publications.aap.org/aapnews/news/6630?autologincheck=redirected?nfToken=00000000-0000-0000-0000-000000000000) and the [Centers for Disease Control and Prevention](https://www.cdc.gov/sleep/about_sleep/how_much_sleep.html) offer the sleep time for an aldults is 7 to 9 hours per day.
 We can help our users figure out what time to go to bed based on their wake up time and their percentage %Sleeptime In bed.
 We also send notifications reminding them to go to bed on time.

-We will learn more about the relationship between sleep and other factors in the Relationship section.
 ### 4.3.
 Active minutes <a name="Activeminutes"></a>
 - [%Active Minutes by Weekday](#ActiveMinutesbyWeekday)
 - [%Intensity by hour in a day](#ActiveMinutesbyHour)